seanvelasco/machine-learning-stanford/README.md

 Machine Learning is an introductory course into the topic, offered by Stanford University through Coursera, taught by Andrew Ng.

-This repository contains all programming assignments and projects written in MATLAB/Octave and their implementation in Python and its libraries, in fulfillment of the course.
+This repository contains all programming assignments and projects written in MATLAB/Octave and in Python*, in fulfillment of the course.

+*Octave 5.2.0 and Python 3.9.0.

 <h3>Content</h3>
 <ul>